holistic-ai/take-home-test/README.md

 NOTE: its ok to execute the script in a lambda.
 Although this won't work in production it works when developing locally on your machine.

+see https://d311ynoxc2sp8.cloudfront.net/ for an example of how this should work.

 ### 2. Implement a details route

 The "Name" on the projects table links to `/project/<project_id>` however this route hasn't been implemented.
 Add route to display the details of the project.